What Employees Should Know About Payroll Debit Cards

 Benefits of Payroll Debit Cards

-Employees with a debit card do not need to carry around lots of cash, which could be stolen.
-If an employee's card is stolen or lost, most companies offer fraudulence protection and will give the employee a new card.
+- Reliability: Employees with a debit card do not need to carry around lots of cash, which could be stolen.
+If an employee's card is stolen or lost, most companies offer fraud protection and will give the employee a new card.

-This accounts for nearly 9 million households, according to a 2015 survey by the Federal Deposit Insurance Corporation.
-These employees cannot participate in direct deposit options for payment because they do not have bank accounts.
+- No Need for a Bank Account: Over 8 million households are “unbanked,” meaning that they do not have a bank account, according to a 2017 survey by the Federal Deposit Insurance Corporation.
+These employees cannot participate in direct deposit options for payment.
 Thus, these employees typically have to rely on check-cashing services to cash their paychecks, which can be expensive.

 The Drawbacks to Payroll Debit Cards